 The next step in building toward more difficult financial discussions like the inheritance talk, Duignan says, is to work together on some less difficult but important decisions.
 Here, she gives three examples:

-Estate planning.
+Estate planning strategies.
 This isn’t meant to be a discussion of dollars but, instead, a way to talk through potentially uncomfortable topics.
 A few items to consider:

 - End-of-life care/advanced health care directives